ashrafuzzaman/query_report/index.md

 Run the bundle command to install it.

 Here is a sample controller which uses query report.
+And that is all you need, query report will generate all the view for you.

 ```ruby
 require 'query_report/helper'  #need to require the helper